 The first responsibility of state actors is building and maintaining order.
 It is particularly vital for autocracies as their survival hinges critically on order enforcement and political control.
-When studying authoritarian politics and state violence, we often assume that autocrats are better resourced to control the population and suppress oppositions due to the relative freedom in using violence and frequent deployment of surveillance technologies that help regimes penetrate society and preempt dissent.
-Yet, evidence presented by research suggests otherwise (Zhukov, 2014; Dimitrov and Sassoon, 2014; Greitens, 2016); dictators often find themselves operating in information-poor environments where they struggle to find resources they need to empower their control, and one of the main resources they struggle with is information and intelligence.
-Countries can rarely act like modern China or Russia where the state apparatus possesses tremendous informationgathering capacities in wielding state power, but we know little about what repression strategies regimes can leverage to offset their information disadvantage.
-Thus, some important questions remain unanswered: Under information-limited environments, why do regimes selectively repress certain dissidents while showing mercy to others?
-What strategies do they use to counter information deficit and maximize control?
+When studying authoritarian politics and state violence, we often assume that autocrats are better resourced to control the population due to their relative freedom in using violence and frequent use of surveillance to penetrate society and preempt dissent.
+Yet, evidence presented by research suggests otherwise (Zhukov, 2014; Dimitrov and Sassoon, 2014; Greitens, 2016).
+Dictators often struggle to find resources they need to empower control, and one of the main resources they struggle with is information and intelligence.
+Countries can rarely act like contemporary China or Russia where the state apparatus possesses tremendous information-gathering capacities in wielding state power.
+Most dictators fight dissent movements in information-poor environments and seek ways to boost intelligence in the process of repression.
+But we know relatively little about what repression strategies regimes can employ to offset their information disadvantages.
+Thus, some important but previously unanswered questions emerge: Under information-limited environments, why do regimes selectively repress certain dissidents while showing mercy to others?
+What strategies do regimes use to counter information deficit in exercising repression and maximize control?

-This study proposes a network-based explanation for repression targeting and argues that regimes leverage network relationships to gather dissent information and punish political opponents.
-When operating with incomplete information, regimes tend to widen the net of repression by killing not just key actors but also their close connections to ensure that resistance is sufficiently demobilized.
-More importantly, regimes crave information, and this hunger drives them to extract information and enhance their intelligence.
-Violence can be substituted by clemency if dissidents can defect and share information 'tips' that aid in repression.
-Given that not all tips have equal value, regimes have particular interests in rewarding defectors who are closely connected to key dissent actors and thus possess high-value intelligence on who they are and their whereabouts, which allows the regime to pursue key fugitives and dissolve resistance organizations more efficiently.
-Generally, tips from inside dissidents are cheaper and more effective than fetching information from external surveillance.
+This study proposes a network-based explanation for state repression and argues that regimes leverage network relationships to gather dissent information and punish political opponents.
+When operating with incomplete information, states are not confident that they have captured all key actors and are unsure whether removing these actors can sufficiently demobilize the movements.
+This insecurity motivates regimes to widen the net of repression by killing people closely connected to key actors to ensure that all important figures are eliminated and movements are sufficiently demobilized even though these people do not deserve to die just because of closer connections with key dissent actors.
+More importantly, states crave information, and this hunger drives them to extract information and enhance intelligence.
+Violence can be substituted by clemency if dissidents defect and share information 'tips' that help repression.
+Given that not all tips have equal value, regimes have particular interests in rewarding defectors who are closely connected to key dissent actors and thus possess high-value intelligence on who they are and their whereabouts, allowing the state to pursue key fugitives and dissolve resistance organizations more efficiently.
+Generally, tips from inside dissent movements are cheaper and more effective than fetching information from external surveillance.
 Substituting between violence and clemency helps incentivize dissent defection and insider tipping, thus aiding the regime with extra power to combat resistance and destroy it from within.